Tony Quinn (businessman): International Natural Energy

 Quinn was once a director and shareholder of energy company International Natural Energy (INE) in Belize.
 In 2011, his holdings in the company were worth approximately €18 million.
 He was reportedly given shares by the company's directors after using his "mind technology" skills to assist them in finding oil.
 Mr Justice Bannister ruled in 2012 that Quinn's appointment to the board was "plainly invalid" and that there was a "serious question" over his allotment of shares.

 INE was founded by Sheila McCaffrey.
 Paul Marriott, Jean Cornec, Mike Usher and Susan Morrice.
 90% of the company's investors were Irish attendees of Quinn's Educo seminars.
 Over 300 investors bought between €40,000 and €200,000 of shares.
 In 2010, his estimated worth was €50 million.

-In November 2007, 40 days after Quinn hosted a 7-day Educo Seminar for the Cabinet of Belize on Caye Chapel, the House of Representatives (Belize) passed the Income Tax on Petroleum Companies Bill, previously blocked by the Senate (Belize), with 2 amendments; a 40% income tax paid retroactively to January 2006 instead of March and paid in U.S. dollars.
+In November 2007, 40 days after Quinn hosted a 7-day Educo Seminar for the Cabinet of Belize on Caye Chapel, the House of Representatives passed the Income Tax on Petroleum Companies Bill, previously blocked by the Senate, with 2 amendments; a 40% income tax paid retroactively to January 2006 instead of March and paid in U.S. dollars.
 Opposition leader Dean Barrow said "What has been proposed, what has been passed, is far from fair to the Belizean people."

 During the 2009 AGM for INE photographs of an ex-follower. who later sued Quinn for "assault and battery; allegedly obtaining money by false pretences; alleged fraudulent misrepresentation, intentional or careless infliction of mental suffering and suborning", and her teenage son were projected onto large screens.
 Quinn is reported to have adopted a "Messianic pose" and warned shareholders to not talk to journalists.
 In 2012 Sunday World revealed this ex-follower had been included in an intelligence-report paid for by INE and produced by Henrima Ltd.